awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 ### Amazon Athena Import Storage<a name="data-wrangler-import-storage-athena"></a>

-When you query an Athena database and import a dataset, Data Wrangler stores the dataset, as well as a subset of that dataset, or *preview files* in Amazon S3\.
+When you query an Athena database and import a dataset, Data Wrangler stores the dataset, as well as a subset of that dataset, or *preview files*, in Amazon S3\.

 The dataset you import by selecting **Import dataset** is stored in Parquet format in Amazon S3\.